ValleyAudio/ValleyRackFree/README.md

 # ValleyRack Free

-3rd party plugins for VCV Rack version 1.1.x
+3rd party plugins for VCV Rack version 2.0.x

+**This is currently in beta and has only been tested on macOS**.
+Build and use at your own peril.

 ## Version

-1.1.7
+2.0.0b

 ## Compatibility

 The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more details.

-You must have at least Rack v1.1.0 to use these modules.
+You must have at least Rack v2.0.0 use these modules.

 ## Modules